conda-forge/conda-forge.github.io/src/guidelines.rst

 This document intends to layout some guidelines on the transfer of `conda-recipes <https://github.com/conda/conda-recipes>`__ and `anaconda-recipes <https://github.com/ContinuumIO/anaconda-recipes>`__ to conda-forge.
-These aren't hard and fast rules.
-They are certainly up for discussion.
-However, it would be good to come up with a consensus going forward.
+These aren't hard and fast rules and are open resonable interpretation and reviewer judegement.

-Eventually all recipes from those repos should be proposed for addition here.
-It may be decided that a few don't actually belong or should not be supported anymore.
+It is the aspiration that almost all recipes from those repos shall be proposed for addition here, thought it may be decided that a few don't actually belong or should not be supported anymore.

 When adding a package from either location, inspect the commit history to see who has made changes to the recipe in the past.
 Anyone who has